How we diagnosed sales drivers and barriers in family history research (genealogy)

 - Secondary research to unearth evidence on the competitive context and BMD sales drivers and barriers.

-- Qualitative research to understand family history researchers and influencers, the family history research journey, role of GRO and drivers/barriers.
+- Qualitative research to understand family history researchers and influencers.
+Also the family history research journey, role of GRO and sales drivers and barriers.

 - Analysis followed by interim debrief and working session.
 In turn this informed the subsequent next step.

-- Quantitative research and statistical modelling to quantify usage and attitudes, BMD sales drivers and barriers, determine strategic product, communication and pricing policies.
-Also to analyse and forecast demand and revenue to 2015 by creating an econometric model.
+- Quantitative research and statistical modelling to quantify usage and attitudes.
+Also BMD sales drivers and barriers, and inform strategic product, communication and pricing policies.
+Thirdly to analyse and forecast demand and revenue to 2015 by creating an econometric model.

-- Analysis followed by full debrief and working session.
+- Analysis followed finally by a full debrief and working session.

 Provided many revelatory insights on existing and potential family history researchers, also drivers and barriers to research family trees and buy/use bith, death and marriage certificates.
 As result this inspired new marketing strategies including product, promotion and pricing policies to achieve desired strategic outcomes.